harry-clarke/romanian-grammar/Themes/Basics/basics-1.md

 ### To be

-In Romanian, the subject of any setence has to be in agreement with the verb representing the action it is performing.
+In Romanian, the subject of any sentence has to be in agreement with the verb representing the action it is performing.
 This agreement is called **conjugation** and comes with its own set of rules and exceptions.
 Below you will find the conjugation table for *a fi* (to be).